-This partnership receives a salary grant from the DFE of £17,600 which the employing school “tops up” to at least point 1 on the unqualified teacher scale and pays the university tuition fees.
+This partnership receives a salary grant from the DFE of £24,000 which the employing school “tops up” and pays the university tuition fees.

 If a candidate wishes to also gain a PGCE qualification in addition to QTS they will need to pay the additional fees to UEL.

 Financial support isn’t available for this course because it comes with a salary.

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

 We are looking for candidates with a minimum degree qualification of 2:2 or above, ideally in the subject they wish to train to teach in.
 Graduates will also have obtained a Grade ‘C’ or ‘4’ above in GCSE English and Mathematics, or take equivalency tests before commencing programme and some work experience for salaried places is helpful.
 Candidates should demonstrate enthusiasm, resilience, interpersonal skills, the capacity for hard work and willingness to listen, learn, reflect and work professionally with other colleagues.
 Some form of school experience/ observation is helpful which can be arranged within the school upon request.